BCDevOps/devops-platform-workshops/openshift-201/pipelines.md

 {"eventListener":"maven-build-event-listener","namespace":"ad204f-test","eventListenerUID":"cfad4b21-3fa0-44ad-98b6-5b37fbcac5d6","eventID":"523e43d4-6c92-4379-aac1-cbae2d43a5d0"}
 ```

-If you now look at the pipelines you should see a new `PipelineRun` created and started.
+If you now look at the pipelines you should see a new `PipelineRun` created and started just as if we manually started it from above.